mamoore1440/personal-site/src/content/are-you-awake-yet/RTH-Part-1.md

 ### Economic Efficiency
 Againm, because we are measuring the economy as S&D Connections that take place in a moment or scope of time we can now look at economic efficiency mathematically.
 We can say that economic efficiency is just the percentage of Utility gained in that moment compared to the objective maximum possible.
 So, for instance, if in a year 50K Utility was gained while 100k Utility was the objective maximum then the economy in that year was running at 50% efficiency.
 We can also note a couple of things in regards to the model.
 Firstly because we know that pareto efficiency is essentially impossible we then know that the 100% efficiency is essentially impossible.
 Again this theoretically could happen but in the real world it will never happen.
 The second thing we can conclude is that based on the utopian assumptions we made about Human behavior that if Humans were always magnanimous the economy would be running at peak possible efficiency.
 Because we know that economic efficiency and Utility gained per moment or slice of time we then know that if Humans are always magnanimous they will be at be at essentially peak Utility.
 In the next part when Humans are not always magnanimous we will see efficiency drop.
 When Humans are reduced to barter the efficiency is dropped beyond compare: this is the lowest possible efficiency.
 It's important to understand we are not gauging economic efficiency based on money: it is always gauged based on Utility.
 Again Utility is the only thing that matters.

-## TFP
-Again this is technology.
-The higher the TFP is the more technologically advanced Humanity is.

-## The Quality Of Life Variable
-Everyone is always trying to measure the happiness of life.
-This variable shows up a lot as "Quality Of Life".
-Simply put this Quality Of Life Variable now has to be Utility.
-The Happiness of someone's entire life is simply a variable we now know as Utility.